First, let’s start out with a definition:

 My thesis of this blog post is that Wi-Fi is NOT an un-specialized product, but something that is highly unique and differentiates highly between various vendor options.
-Wi-Fi Access Points are NOT interchangeable with other Wi-Fi Access Points.
+A Wi-Fi Access Point is NOT interchangeable with other Wi-Fi APs.
 So the very premise of Wi-Fi being a commodity is wrong.

-One of the many “take-aways” I had from last week’s Wireless Tech Field Day is the differences between many of the Wireless LAN Vendors with respect to Wi-FI.
+One of the many “take-aways” I had from last week’s Wireless Tech Field Day is the differences between many of the Wireless LAN Vendors regarding Wi-FI.

 Some vendors treat Wi-Fi like the actual connectivity from Client Device to Access Point is a mere commodity.
 Nothing special.
 Nothing to talk about.
 Nothing but a “everyone does it the same so why try to be different” kind of attitude.

 This allows those vendors to ignore the Layer 1/Layer 2 aspects of 802.11 and Wi-Fi and focus their energies on the “Other” things they might be good at.
 Some talk about Fabric Attachment, or Social Login, SDN, whether you have a controller, or their great Dashboard… and totally ignore the fundamentals of good Wi-Fi.

 Other vendors see the RF and Layer-1/Layer 2 as a big differentiator between their product line, and their competitors.

 I, for one, do not think of Wi-Fi as a commodity at all!

 Despite what WLAN vendors try to tell you, my consulting experience in helping companies around the world to deliver a great Wi-Fi experience to their customers makes me return again and again to the fundamentals of Wi-Fi.
 A deep understanding of how 802.11 works, and basic understanding of Radio Frequency Fundamentals is crucial in designing Wi-Fi that just works… without the drama so many Wireless LAN installations are used to.